 Palombo has served on the NCAA South Region Advisory Committee and is a past chair of the ODAC Men's Basketball Coaches Committee.
 He coached the ODAC Senior All-Stars in 2007, which defeated the USA-South Athletic Conference’s Senior All-Stars.

-Palombo has served as Guilford's athletic director since 2007.
-He and his wife, Amy, live in Greensboro with their four children: Kylee, Reagan, Davis and Caleb.
+Palombo also served as Guilford's athletic director from 2007-17.
+He and his wife, Amy, live in Greensboro with their four children: Kylee, Reagan, Davis, and Caleb.